What To Eat Before And After A Bike Ride

-A common topic which wasn’t discussed nearly enough are the proper foods to eat before and after a long bike ride.
+A common topic which wasn’t discussed nearly enough is the proper foods to eat before and after a long bike ride.
 You’ve spent a lot of money on the right clothes, shoes , best road bike and gear, but you are the engine fueling the machine.
 What kind of fuel do you need?

 What to eat before a bike ride?